w3c/wai-website/pages/fundamentals/courses/foundations-course.md

 It is **self-paced** so you can complete it in a shorter or longer time frame.

-This course will be available on the edX platform through at least December 2025.
+This course will be available on the edX platform through at least March 2026.
 We expect a version of this course to be available long term.

 ## Cost: Free, optional certificate